Enrique Burgos (baseball, born 1990)

-Enrique Burgos Arosemena (born November 23, 1990) is a Panamanian professional baseball pitcher in the Miami Marlins organization.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks.
+Enrique Burgos Arosemena (born November 23, 1990) is a Panamanian professional baseball pitcher for the Karachi Monarchs of Baseball United.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks.

 Early life

 Enrique Burgos was born in Panama City, Panama.
 His father, Enrique Burgos, is a former left-handed pitcher who played in the minors and majors over a period of 17 years.
 The younger Burgos preferred soccer to baseball, but took up the latter sport at age 14 and signed with the Arizona Diamondbacks as an amateur free agent on July 19, 2007, at the age of 16.

 Career

 Arizona Diamondbacks

 Burgos was a starting pitcher during most of his seven-plus years in the minor leagues, where he demonstrated the ability to strike out batters but also had a high walk rate.
 His ERA during his first four seasons was 5.93.
 In 2012 the Diamondbacks moved him to the bullpen, where his ERA decreased to 2.35 in 2012 and 3.88 in 2013.
-Between 2013 and 2014, he cut his walk rate over 50 percent, from more than one walk per inning in Low-A South Bend to 4.3 walks per nine innings in High-A Visalia.
-He was added to the Diamondbacks 40-man roster on October 21, 2014.
+Between 2013 and 2014, he cut his walk rate over 50 percent, from more than one walk per inning in Low-A South Bend Cubs to 4.3 walks per nine innings in High-A Visalia Rawhide.
+He was added to the Diamondbacks' 40-man roster on October 21, 2014.

-He was promoted to the major leagues on April 29, 2015.
+Burgos was promoted to the major leagues for the first time on April 29, 2015.
 That night, he retired all three batters that he faced in the ninth inning of a Diamondbacks 9–1 win over the Colorado Rockies.

 Burgos was recalled from the Triple-A Reno Aces on July 2, 2016.

-He was designated for assignment on May 15, 2017, to create room for Reymond Fuentes who had his contract purchased from AAA.
+Burgos was designated for assignment on May 15, 2017, to create room on the roster for Reymond Fuentes, who had his contract purchased from Triple-A.